drench/phecma/README.markdown

 * ## Current state

-    Though only basic code will work (meaning many of ECMAScript's cool functional programming features are still missing), it may be enough to be useful.
+    Though only basic code will work (meaning some of ECMAScript's cool features are still missing), it may be enough to be useful.

     I'm beginning to implement the http://commonjs.org/ standards.